PDC-support/hpc-intro-retired/_episodes/02-pdcintro.md

 ## SNIC user and project repository (SUPR)

 - SUPR ([supr.snic.se](https://supr.snic.se/)) is the SNIC database of persons, projects, proposals and more.
-- Most allocations for computing time are managed via SUPR.
+- Most allocations of computing time in Sweden are managed via SUPR.
 - After being allocated computing time at a SNIC cluster, users can apply for user accounts at the corresponding SNIC centers.

 ---